semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 ![](static/margins.png)

-Always visually separate submit buttons from the filters.
-For example, use `border: 1px solid var(--intergalactic-border-primary)`.
+You can visually separate submit buttons from the filters by using the following border style: `border: 1px solid var(--intergalactic-border-primary)`.

 ![](static/advanced-filters-dropdown2.png)